Ep 267 | The Failed 'Assassination' of Katie Hopkins | The Glenn Beck Podcast

 And now

-the world gave me back my voice.
+the world gave me me back my voice.

 And the thing to return to where we were,

 about why I have such faith in young people, is that universities no longer matter.
+I totally accept the elite universities here, amazing.

-I so see yeah, no, but you know, I so see like if you play football here, that really matters and that's amazing.
+I so see, yeah, no, but you know, I so see, like, if you play football here, that really matters, and that's amazing.

 then my next daughter 20 years old She's gone into the hospital as a nurse.
+She cares for dementia patients, never went to college.

 My son, who's 17 and six foot four,

 is a mechanic, is an apprentice at a garage, will never go to uni.
+And I see that playing out time after time after time.

 Kids choosing a different route.

-They are some ugly women out there, the feminazis with their placards
+They are some ugly women out there, the feminazis with their placards.

-at the inauguration of Trump.
+At the inauguration of Trump.
+Come on.

+Save the polar bear.
 None of them knew why they were there.

 My body, my choice.

 With that body, you don't get a choice, honey, bunny.
+You know what I mean?
+So, my hope is universities are disappearing in significance.

 Only the ultimate academic elite will remain, as it always should have been.
+And therefore, the left will lose their ability to indoctrinate children.

 And I also see this huge homeschooling movement building in the UK.
+It's obviously massive here, but it's starting in the UK.

 The movement is afoot in the UK as well.

 We used to understand that governments are not to be trusted.
+I mean, that's what we were.

+That's what you are.
 And how we ever thought, oh, bringing the government in to run the schools would be a great way to make sure that we always are cautious of the government.

 How stupid.
+How stupid.

-How stupid was I as a mum, a young mum, thinking I had to take my kid to school?
+How stupid was I as a mum? a young mum thinking I had to take my kid to school.
+Not even a question.

-Oh, they're this, they're four years old.
+Oh, they're this, they're they're four years old.

 Now I must take them to school every day and pick them up at three o'clock every day.
+To sit in a classroom with other kids who haven't even been potty trained yet.

 I would never do that now.
+But I didn't ask questions.

 You know, we should question everything all the time.

 Okay, a couple of things.
+Yeah.

 There's a video that you made that has not been seen.
+It's your apology video.

 Because I don't think you can play it in the UK.
+Oh, no, this isn't an apology video.

 Well, no, no, I'm sorry.
+It is a

-it's tuesday the 5th of August here at Exeter Police Station and I, Katie Hopkins, state as follows.
+It's Tuesday, the 5th of August, here at Exeter Police Station.
+And I, Katie Hopkins, state as follows.

-I have attended this interview under protest as I was threatened with arrest if I did not attend.
+I have attended this this interview under protest as I was threatened with arrest if I did not attend.

-I consider this interview and the police investigation to be an unlawful interference with my right to freedom of expression pursuant to Article 10 ECHR Human Rights Act 1998.
+I consider this interview and the police investigation to be an unlawful interference with my right to freedom of expression pursuant to Article 10, ECHR, Human Rights Act 1998.

 I reserve my position in respect of any actions I choose to take, including but not limited to a formal complaint and claim for damages against Devon and Cornwall police.
+I run a comedy pub night

-called the Katie's Arms live on my Instagram at 8 p.m.
+called the Katie's Arms live on my Instagram at 8pm on Fridays for 30 minutes.
+I started the Katie's Arms during the idiocy

-During the idiocy of COVID lockdowns in order to help people struggling with their mental health, the Katie's Arms is now an international community of people wanting others to live their best life, laughing with me and at me.
+during the idiocy of COVID lockdowns, in order to help people struggling with their mental health, the Katie's Arms is now an international community of people wanting others to live their best life, laughing with me and at me.

 My audience choose to join me on my Instagram channel live.

 If anyone was offended, that is their choice.
+I do not republish or upload this content.

-It is ridiculous that my comedic speech is subject to a criminal investigation and as such my presence here is ridiculous.
+It is ridiculous that my comedic speech is subject to a criminal investigation.
+And as such, my presence here is ridiculous.

 I will not answer any questions.